tanvir-ishraq/HealifyAI--LLM-based-Healthcare-System/README.md

 # HealifyAI - LLM based Healthcare System
-Leverages Extensive power of Machine Learning (ML) &amp; NLP LLM to provide in-depth answers to medical queries and can predict diseases based on patient symptoms

-Description: This project aims to develop a comprehensive healthcare system that leverages the power of Machine Learning (ML) and LLM to predict diseases based on patient symptoms and provide accurate answers to medical queries.
+This project aims to develop a comprehensive healthcare system that leverages the power of Machine Learning (ML) and LLM to provide in-depth answers to medical queries and can predict diseases based on patient symptoms.

 The system consists of two main modules: